 Is rare or medium-rare meat ever safe to eat?
 If beef, veal, pork or lamb are ground, the answer is no. That’s mainly because the process of grinding can introduce potentially harmful bacteria on the meat surface into the ground meat.
 Ground meat needs to reach 160°F internally—at least a doneness of medium.
 If the fresh meat is a steak, roast or chop, then yes—medium-rare can be safe.
 That means the meat needs to reach 145°F internally and stand for three or more minutes before cutting or consuming.
 Unfortunately, even if preferred by foodies, there’s no way to guarantee the safety of rare meat.
 That also means raw meat delights, like steak tartare or beef carpaccio, are not considered safe.

 Food taste and food safety can go hand in hand.
 Use a food thermometer to assure meat is prepared thoroughly.
 And then you can enjoy… thoroughly.

 Check out How to Use a Food Thermometer to assure you’re getting an accurate meat temperature.
 Follow our tips for keeping your meat safe.
 Get the free app “Is My Food Safe” to arm yourself anytime and anywhere with meat safety information and more.

 Jackie Newgent, RDN, CDN, is a Brooklyn-based culinary nutritionist, writer, and media personality.
-She's author of several cookbooks and blogs at Tasteovers by Jackie.
+She's author of several cookbooks, including The With or Without Meat Cookbook, and blogs at Tasteovers by Jackie.